NZMSA/2019-Phase-2/Advanced Features/Unit Testing/README.md

 ![Create New Project window - select MS Test Project and click Next](https://github.com/NZMSA/2019-Phase-2/blob/master/Advanced%20Features/Unit%20Testing/images/CreateMSTestProject.png)

-Give the project a name.
+Give the project a name in the format "[project being tested]UnitTests".
+The reason it should end in UnitTests is so that later on when we commit and push our unit test project, Azure DevOps can find it and run it automatically.
 Make sure to select "Add to solution" as shown in the image below, then click "Create".

 ![Project configuration - give it a name and click Create](https://github.com/NZMSA/2019-Phase-2/blob/master/Advanced%20Features/Unit%20Testing/images/CreateMSTestProject2.png)